-- Make sure to have screens on appropriate windows and doors.
+- Make sure to have screens on windows and doors

-- Close off any cracks or unregulated entryways for pests.
+- Close off any cracks or unregulated entry points for pests

 While some of these seem intuitive, most homeowners don’t perform correct bug prevention methods until an issue arises.
+People often don’t realize how easily pests can get into the home.
+Even exhaust fans, dryer vents, and small rips in window screens can allow pests into the home.
 Establishing the best pest prevention practices for your home and regularly practicing them will keep you from needing to take further action.

 5 Signs of Bugs in Your Home

 There are times when you may have common house insects appear throughout your home.
-Noticing certain signs can help you recognize this and stop an even worse bug infestation in the making:
+Noticing certain signs can help you recognize this and stop an even worse pest infestation in the making: